GreenGold33/miami-node-js/exercise-3-server/README.md

 It will install the module locally, making it accessible for your application only.
 If you add the option `--save`, and it will save the new dependency in `package.json` to facilitate the installation in other systems.

+There are thousands of middleware available thru NPM (e.g.: https://github.com/yahoo/node-limits)

 ### Custom modules

 You can write your own modules, and requiring them in your program: